// we did the transformation on ourselves first

 When the spec is tight and the tools are right, team size stops being the constraint.

-Founded Beta Launch in 2017 and ran it for nine years across five countries — USAID, the Colombo Stock Exchange, HAL Capital, and 120+ others.
-Hired, fired, pitched, and delivered.
-Watched the SDLC die in real time and chose to act on it before the industry caught up.
+Founded Beta Launch in 2017 and ran it for nine years across five countries — USAID, the Colombo Stock Exchange, HAL Capital, 120+ others.
+Hired, fired, pitched, delivered.
+Watched the SDLC restructure in real time and chose to act on it before the industry caught up.
+At specshop.dev, leads transformation engagements, owns the methodology, and writes the thinking behind it.
+Runs your discovery call, audits your delivery process, presents to your board.

 Principles we